Mail service - BlueCat Integrity - 9.5.0

 SMTP host: smtp.examplehost.exampledomain.com

-show mail with authentication configured:
+show mail with authentication configured and TLS encryption enabled:

 Proteus> show mail